 - Encryption Instructions [last update: 2018-05-10]: All submissions must be properly encrypted and signed before transmission to NIST.
 This must be done according to these instructions using the FRVT Ongoing public key linked from this page.
 Participants must email their public key to NIST.
 The participant's public key must correspond to the participant's public-key fingerprint provided on the signed Participation Application.

 - Submission Instructions [last update: 2018-05-10]: Encrypted files below 20MB can be emailed to NIST at email@example.com.
 Encrypted files above 20MB can be provided as a download link from a generic http webserver (e.g., Google Drive).
 We cannot accept Dropbox links.
 NIST will not register, or establish any kind of membership, on the provided website.
 Participants can submit their algorithm(s) as soon as the signed participation agreement is sent to NIST.
 There is no need to wait for NIST confirmation of the received agreement.

-Important Dates [last update: 2018-05-10]: The API commenting period will run until June 7th, 2018.
-NIST will begin accepting submissions on June 8th, 2018, and the project will run in perpetuity with no planned end date.
+Important Dates [last update: 2018-06-27]: NIST is now accepting algorithm submissions, and the project will run in perpetuity with no planned end date.

 Please contact NIST if